elastic/kibana/src/plugins/data/server/server.api.md

     tabifyAggResponse: typeof tabifyAggResponse;
     tabifyGetColumns: typeof tabifyGetColumns;
 };

+// Warning: (ae-missing-release-tag) "SearchStrategyDependencies" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface SearchStrategyDependencies {
+    // (undocumented)
+    esClient: IScopedClusterClient;
+    // (undocumented)
+    savedObjectsClient: SavedObjectsClientContract;
+    // (undocumented)
+    uiSettingsClient: IUiSettingsClient;
+}

 // Warning: (ae-missing-release-tag) "SearchUsage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //